Oklahoma Law Enforcement Memorial

 Claude H. McDonald - Special Detective

-Rock Island Railroad
+Rock Island Railroad March 26, 1911

 Claude McDonald, 30, had served as a Canadian County Deputy Sheriff and an El Reno Police Officer before becoming a Special Officer with the Rock Island Railroad.
 McDonald had been a Rock Island officer for seven years and was the head of their Secret Service in Kansas, Oklahoma, and Texas for the past two years prior to March 25, 1911.
 Special Detective Claude McDonald and his cousin Charlie McCain, also a Special Officer, went to Chickasha that Saturday night, arriving about 11 p.m. to investigate a series of box car burglaries.
 There were four strings of box cars in the yard that night and while searching them the two officers separated so they could walk on either side of each row of cars.

-The officers started off walking opposite of each other but Claude McDonald it seems fell back.
+The officers started off walking opposite each other but Claude McDonald it seems fell back.
 About 2:15 a.m.
 Sunday morning Charlie McCain saw a large man walking the opposite direction on the other side of a car then moments later three-gun shots were heard.
 Special Detective Claude McDonald was found dead, face down with a bullet through his heart.
 McDonald’s gun was in his hand and had been fired once.

 Claude McDonald was survived by Pearl, his wife of less than two years, and their three-month-old son, Joseph.